robseb/Django2FPGAdemo/README.md

 ### Reading a Sensor Value with the Django web framework - Sequence Diagram

-The following sequence Diagram show all involved comments and the data flow by reading an ADC Value to a *SQLite* Database.
-If a user opens the web page, Django plots the complete data into the web interface.
+The following sequence Diagram shows all involved actors and the data flow by reading an ADC Value to a *SQLite* Database.
+If an user opens the web page, Django plots the complete data into the web interface as shown below.
 ![Alt text](pic/SequenceDiagram.jpg?raw=true "Sequence Diagramm of the Sensor Reading")

 A HTTP GET-command (here by calling the URL *http://127.0.1:8181/ADCtriger*) triggers the Django web application.
 It calls the “*read Sensor*” application.
 This is a python script, which reads the Soft-IP ADC Interface and returns the ADC convention.
-Then adds Django the value with a time stamp to the *SQLite* database.
+Then Django adds the value with a time stamp to the *SQLite* database.

 To repeat and time sync the readout of the ADC can be a Shell script or the tool “crontab” considered.
-It is also possible irregular event trigger the readout of the sensor.

-In case a user opens the web application Django loads the complete data of the ADC from the database and plots them graphically into the webpage.
+In case an user is going to open the web application, Django loads the complete data of the ADC from the database and plots them graphically into the webpage.
-This is one example approaches for the final application.
-The interface for managing FPGA Configurations works in general similarly.
+This is one part of the final application.
+The interface for managing FPGA Configurations works similarly.

 <br>